kaidez/javascript-prototype-screencast/scripts/01-script.md

 But JavaScript can still do inheritance stuff...it just does it with prototypes.
 So in class-based languages, you create a class first, then create an instance of that class.
 And the instance will have all the properties and methods of that class.

-But in JavaScript, you create what's called a constructor function first, then create an instance object of that function using the new keyword.
+But in JavaScript, you create what's called a constructor function first, then create an instance of that function using JavaScript's new keyword.
+And the instance function will have all the properties and methods of that constructor function.

+In JavaScript, pretty much everything is an object, including the constructor and instance functions we just talked about.
+So in other words, objects are inheriting from other objects...and that's the textbook definition of a prototypal language.

+This sceencast will be focusing on the old way to do prototypal inheritance as it's defined in the the ECMAScript 3 spec.
+EcmaScript 5 uses the Object.create() method to do prototypes and ECMAScript 6 does it with an actual class keyword.
+There's a big push to be using the ES5 and ES6 methods in production code and I agree with that.

+But if you're learning prototypes for the first time, then I think it's best to learn them the old ways first before moving onto the new waysw